Deep learning probability flows and entropy production rates in active matter: Numerical experiments

 \subsubsection{Numerical implementation and training details}

 We simulated~\eqref{eqn:interacting_particles} with the potential~\eqref{eqn:trap_potential} (subject to the same smoothing as described in~\eqref{eqn:smooth_force}) using the Euler-Maruyama method with a time step of $\Delta t = 10^{-3}$, a thermal noise scale $\epsilon=10^{-1}$, and a persistence parameter $\gamma=10^{-1}$ over a horizon $T=200$ to generate a dataset of $n=10^7$ trajectories.
-We use the rectified Adam optimizer~\citep{liu_variance_2021} with a batch size of $64$ and train for $2.5\times 10^5$ iterations.
+We use the rectified Adam optimizer~\cite{liu_variance_2021} with a batch size of $64$ and train for $2.5\times 10^5$ iterations.
 We use the transformer architecture described in Figure~\ref{fig:network} with four layers in the transformer encoder block, four heads, and two hidden layers in the MLP embedding and decoder.
-Each MLP (embedding, decoder, and in the transformer encoder block) was selected to have $256$ neurons and the GeLU activation~\citep{hendrycks_gaussian_2023}.
+Each MLP (embedding, decoder, and in the transformer encoder block) was selected to have $256$ neurons and the GeLU activation~\cite{hendrycks_gaussian_2023}.
 The embedding dimension $d_e=256$ for the transformer encoder block.
 We employed a cosine warmup and annealing schedule starting and ending at a learning rate of $0$ and peaking at a learning rate of $10^{-4}$ after $10^4$ iterations, again according to the function \texttt{warmup\_cosine\_decay\_schedule} in the \texttt{optax} package.
 Similar to the previous system, we learn $s_x$ and $s_g$ separately, but couple the learning with $\lambda_1 = \lambda_2 = 1$.
+Each experiment was allowed to run for 48 hours on a single Nvidia a100 GPU.